mrc-ide/nimue/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-To see demonstrations of full vaccine functionality please see the LINKs here.
+To see demonstrations of full vaccine functionality please see the articles on:

+1. Efficacy
+2. Supply
+3. Coverage and Prioritisation